Key Survey Information

 Data Collection and Processing

 1. Survey Overview (FYs 2014 and 2015 survey cycle)

 - Purpose: The Survey of State Government R&D is the only source for comprehensive, uniform statistics regarding the extent of R&D activity performed and funded by departments and agencies in each of the nation's 50 state governments, the government of the District of Columbia, and the government of Puerto Rico.

-- Data collection authority: The information is solicited under the authority of the National Science Foundation Act of 1950, as amended, the COMPETES Reauthorization Act of 2010, and Title 13, United States Code, § 8(b),.
-It is collected under Office of Management and Budget control number 0607-0933, expiration date 31 May 2016.
+- Data collection authority: The information is solicited under the authority of the National Science Foundation Act of 1950, as amended; the America COMPETES Reauthorization Act of 2010; and Title 13, United States Code, § 8(b).
+It is collected under Office of Management and Budget control number 0607–0933, expiration date 31 May 2016.
 The survey is conducted by the U.S. Census Bureau for the National Center for Science and Engineering Statistics (NCSES) within the National Science Foundation (NSF).

 2. Key Survey Information

 - Initial survey year: FY 2006.

 - Reference period: State government fiscal years ending in 2014 and 2015.